-Kashmir Celebrating Festival Of Democracy, Resurgence Of Democratic Aspiration: Dr Jitendra
+Kashmir celebrating festival of democracy, resurgence of democratic aspiration: Dr Jitendra

 “For years, Jammu alleged discrimination, but in the past ten years, both Jammu and Kashmir have seen equal progress.
 Prior to 2014, agitations were common, but today, peace and development have taken centre stage,” he said.

 He spoke passionately about the plight of West Pakistan refugees, who were denied basic rights for decades.
-“These refugees were nationalists, but they weren’t granted citizenship in Jammu and Kashmir.
+“These Refugees were nationalists, but they weren’t granted citizenship in Jammu and Kashmir.
 Congress and NC didn’t see them as part of their vote bank, so they ignored their rights.
-This has changed under Modi Ji, he added.
+This has changed under Modi, he added.